epomatti/aws-nat-instance/README.md

 create_vpc_endpoints = true
 ```

-To use another distro like Ubuntu, change the variables:
+To use another distribution like Ubuntu, change the variables:

 ```terraform
 # NAT instance